Skip to main content

 Babies develop at different stages.
 Your baby's stage of development is more important than their age.

-• hold their head up easily
+• can hold their head up easily and keep it up while sitting

 Your baby may have developed all the skills they need to eat solid foods from a corrected age of about 5 to 6 months.